-I’m the guest on the latest edition of The Zeitgeist Tapes, the podcast looking at where politics and popular culture collide, talking about Doctor Who and politics to hosts Emma Burnell and Steve Fielding.
-Amongst many topics we cover the implications of Jodie Whittaker’s casting, whether Doctor Who has ever had an actual quantifiable political bias, what really inspired Harold Saxon and Harriet Jones, if Starship UK was a warning ahead of its time (in more ways than one), and whether the original series ever really was as ‘problematic’ as people seem to think.
-I also get to give my opinion on a number of original series stories including The Happiness Patrol and Marco Polo, and I think I managed to avoid mentioning Karen Gillan.
+In between chatting about our favourite Doctors and favourite companions – for ‘personal’ as well as dramatic reasons – there’s also plenty of discussion about the cultural implications of Jodie Whittaker’s casting, whether Doctor Who has ever had an actual quantifiable political bias and not just one made up by the professionally offended, what really inspired the characters and story arcs of Harold Saxon and Harriet Jones, if Starship UK was a warning ahead of its time in more ways than one, and the difficult question of whether the original run of Doctor Who was ever really as ‘problematic’ as people seem to think.
+I also get to explore my opinions on a number of politically charged and culturally weighted Doctor Who stories from The Happiness Patrol to Marco Polo, and what’s more I think I managed to do so whilst somehow avoiding mentioning Karen Gillan.
 Probably.
-And while Steve and Emma are the political experts, I’m fairly certain that I know more about Meglos than them.
-Which is the only time I’ll ever actually get to show off about that.
+Also, while Steve and Emma are the political experts, I’m fairly certain that I know more about Meglos than either of them.
+Which is something I don’t really get the opportunity to show off about that often.

-You can hear The Zeitgeist Tapes: Dr. Pod here.
-Or indeed here…
+You can download The Zeitgeist Tapes: Dr. Pod here or listen to it below.

 © Tim Worthington.